 Sentiment toward AI is not really a property of the model.
 It is a property of the room.

 The effect on individual models is dramatic.
 Grok is mildly positive on X, the platform it was born on, but savaged on Bluesky, where it draws the harshest treatment of any tool in our sample, much of it serious criticism around safety and harmful image generation rather than idle grumbling.
-Claude is adored on YouTube and X but gets a noticeably cooler reception from the tough crowd on Hacker News.
-Cursor is the only tool that stays net-positive almost everywhere it appears.
+Claude is adored on YouTube and X but gets a noticeably cooler reception from the tough crowd on Hacker News, who hold the tool they rely on to the highest standard.
+Cursor is the only tool that stays net-positive in every single room, and it is the rare AI product the famously hard-to-please Hacker News crowd actively likes.

 Read only YouTube and every model is a marvel.
 Read only Bluesky and the entire field is a disaster.
 The truth sits in between, which is the whole case for listening across platforms rather than trusting whichever one you happen to live on.